gaurab-arl/gaurab-arl/README.md

 <div align="center">

-*"In the silence between key,
+*"In the silence between keystrokes,
-Sometime I miss the sleep."*
+Where code meets chaos,
+I find verses written in binary dreams
+And metaphors compiled from midnight thoughts."*

 **— Gaurab, The Coding Poet**